 Green Book Cleveland is shaped around an era in which the Green Book was published, which presents challenges and limitations.
 Focusing primarily on the decades preceding the height of the Civil Rights movement means that oral history is of decreasing prospects as less prominent sites slip beyond the memory of most.
 Archival documentation is rarely as robust as might be desired – another reflection of the same prejudices that led African Americans to need to devise “places of their own” or agitate and litigate to find admittance to previously white-only spaces.
 Thus, newspaper articles and advertisements provide the bulk of the evidence to recover stories (and sometimes mere fragments of stories) of Black entertainment, leisure, and recreation.

-Green Book Cleveland showcases research done with my students in the Department of History at Cleveland State University and is one of the pilot projects for the PlacePress plugin developed by Erin Bell in the Center for Public History + Digital Humanities under a Digital Humanities Advancement Grant from the National Endowment for the Humanities.
+Green Book Cleveland showcases research done by Dr. Mark Souther and his students in the Department of History at Cleveland State University and is one of the pilot projects for the PlacePress plugin developed by Erin Bell in the Center for Public History + Digital Humanities under a Digital Humanities Advancement Grant from the National Endowment for the Humanities.
 It benefits from oral histories conducted as part of the Center’s Cleveland Voices project and insights from concurrent efforts to document Black recreation in the Cuyahoga Valley National Park, Cleveland Metroparks, and Summit Metro Parks.
 We invite additional organizations and individuals to share stories, information, historic photographs, and suggestions for additional sites.